 FSPs should be formatted and prepared in accordance with the guidelines for the preparation of manuscripts of a major anthropological journal (e.g., American Anthropologist, American Antiquity, American Journal of Physical Anthropology).

-Each student who submits an FSP must register for at least one credit hour of Anth 901 with the DGS during the semester in which the paper is submitted.
+Each student who submits an FSP must register for 3 credit hours of Anth 901 with their advisor during the semester in which the paper is submitted.

 4) Submission of Papers.